linskin/theFristStep/README.md

-# theFristStep
+# theFristSt
+go go go.
+and then
-nothing have to talk, just go go go. and then this just a test for something, less words I had remember, so please start issue by Chinese as well as possible.
+this just a test for something,